alexanderhale/home-assistant/README.md

 - for HTTP traffic: external port: 80, internal port: 80, internal IP address: your tablet
 - for HTTPS traffic: external port: 443, internal port: 443, internal IP address: your tablet

-Start nginx by running `nginx`.
-Home Assistant should now be accessible via `http://hass.noip.org` or `https://hass.noip.org` from any network.
+Start nginx by running `nginx` in Termux.
+Home Assistant should now be accessible via `https://hass.noip.org` from outside your network and `http://192.186.2.xyz:123` from your internal network.
+In configuration section of the Home Assistant companion app, you can add those two addresses and it will automatically transition between them depending on which network it is connected to.

 For additional information, [here's a guide](https://community.home-assistant.io/t/reverse-proxy-using-nginx/196954) on the subject.

 ## Remote SSH Access
-Even with an external wireless keyboard, configuring the Nexus 7 tablet on the command line isn't the most user-friendly process.
-Access the command line via the Android Debug Bridge allows the use of the keyboard on your computer (and allows root access) via `adb shell`, but requires the tablet be tethered to the computer.
-To help, let's set up SSH access to the tablet so that you can access the command line remotely.
+Even with an external keyboard, configuring the Nexus 7 tablet on the command line isn't user-friendly.
+Accessing the command line via the Android Debug Bridge allows the use of the keyboard on your computer (and allows root access) via `adb shell`, but requires the tablet be tethered to the computer.
+Let's set up SSH access to the tablet so that you can access the command line remotely.

 Here are the steps:
 1. On the Termux command line, install OpenSSH: `pkg install openssh`.